 In this article, we share our experiences with this work.

 First we would like to emphasize that hypersensitivity is not in itself something one should “treat”.

-But a hypersensitive person can, like everyone else, have a number of life difficulties and unresolved internal conflicts that can be beneficial to get help with.
+But a highly sensitive person, like everyone else, can have a number of life difficulties and internal unresolved conflicts that can be helpful in getting help for.